 Dean Foods, based in Texas, employs 16,000 people and operates 60 plants, including four in northwestern Pennsylvania.
 The state’s four plants employ more than 900 people and account for more than half of the milk produced in the state.

-“Chapter 11 bankruptcy is designed to allow creditors and debtors to work together towards the creation of a plan to pay off debts in the federally mandated priority,” says the Law Offices of David M. Offen, a bankruptcy attorney in Philadelphia not associated with the case.
+“Chapter 11 bankruptcy is designed to allow creditors and debtors to work together towards creating a plan to pay off debts in the federally mandated priority,” says the Law Offices of David M. Offen, a bankruptcy attorney in Philadelphia not associated with the case.
 “Businesses receive their discharge soon after creditors have voted to approve the proposed restructuring, while individuals must complete their repayment plan in full to receive their discharge.”

 The company has secured approximately $850 million in debtor-in-possession funding through its creditors.
 That money will be used to fund the company’s operations, including paying salaries and benefits to employees.